| Amazonas

 steel producing center in the country.

-brought from Africa by slaves who years ago worked on the "haciendas".
+culture and folklore, brought from Africa by slaves who years ago worked

-One of these (San Jose) is now a converted vacation resort.
+on the "haciendas".
+One of these (San Jose) is now a converted vacation

 click on the city's name) Situated 3360 m (11,024 feet) above sea level,